 WebCrawler

 WebCrawler allows to extract all accessible URLs from a website.
-It's built using .NET Core
+It's built using .NET Core and .NET Standard 1.4, so you can host it anywhere (Windows, Linux, Mac).

 The crawler does not use regex to find links.
 Instead, Web pages are parsed using AngleSharp,

 a parser which is built upon the official W3C specification.
-This allows to parse pages as a browser and handle tricky tags such as base
+This allows to parse pages as a browser and handle tricky tags such as base.

 For HTML files, URLs are extracted from: